 Smart home technology has greatly expanded over the last several years.
 Numerous brands are constantly developing intuitive, interconnected systems to control every part of your house, even if you are far away.

-Ring recently sent us a Doorbell 2, Motion Sensor, Bridge, Spotlight and a couple Pathlights.
+Ring recently sent us a Video Doorbell 2, Motion Sensor, Bridge, Spotlight and a couple Pathlights.
 It’s an impressive suite of products that makes your house more secure and definitely more futuristic.

 I have some experience with smart home products, but there’s something different about the Ring system that gives a larger sense of interconnectivity and protection.
-Below, I’ll talk about the Ring Doorbell 2 and all of its accessories that’ll bring your home up to date.
+Below, I’ll talk about the Ring Video Doorbell 2 and all of its accessories that’ll bring your home up to date.

 Learn about some inexpensive ways to theft-proof your home.